7th Bersaglieri Regiment: World War II

 On 23 October 1942 the British Eighth Army commenced the Second Battle of El Alamein.
 On 28 October the regiment's XI Battalion was surrounded by British Forces and forced to surrender.
-On 2 November the remnants of the regiment were ordered to retreat and the for the rest of the month the regiment formed the Axis' rearguard.
+On 2 November the remnants of the regiment were ordered to retreat and for the rest of the month the regiment formed the Axis' rearguard.
 On 25 November 1942 the 102nd Motorized Division "Trento" was declared lost due to wartime events and on 15 December the regiment arrived in Tripoli, where it was assigned to the Libya Training Center Command.
 The regiment's X Battalion was transferred to the 8th Bersaglieri Regiment, while the regiment's remaining troops were grouped into a single company.
 In Tripoli the XI Battalion was reformed with reinforcements sent from Italy, but once the battalion was combat ready it too was transferred to the 8th Bersaglieri Regiment.

 In January 1943 the regiment was reformed with the V and XII battalions, which had arrived from Italy and were originally intended for the 8th Bersaglieri Regiment.
 The regiment then fought in the Tunisian Campaign: in March 1943 in the Battle of the Mareth Line and then in the Axis retreat towards Tunis.
 After having lost 60% of its personnel the regiment's remaining troops passed to the 8th Bersaglieri Regiment on 26 April.
 On 13 May 1943 Axis forces in Tunisia surrendered and the 7th Bersaglieri Regiment was declared lost due to wartime events.

 For its service and sacrifice in North Africa the regiment was awarded a Gold Medal of Military Valor, which was affixed to the regiment's flag and added to the regiment's coat of arms.
 The regiment was reformed on 1 August 1943 in Bolzano with the X, XI and XLIV cyclists battalions and one motorcyclists company, but after the announcement of the Armistice of Cassibile on 8 September 1943 invading German forces disbanded the regiment.